Developed Markets Falter

-Over the past year, the U.S. dollar depreciated against most other major currencies.
-The U.S. dollar appreciated against the Japanese Yen, Swiss Franc and Euro but depreciated against the U.K pound, Chinese Yuan, and Mexican Peso.
-The continuation of large U.S. fiscal deficits may weigh on the U.S. dollar in the medium-term to long-term.
+Over the past three months, the U.S. dollar appreciated against most major currencies except for the Mexican Peso.
+However, the continuation of U.S. fiscal deficits may weigh on the U.S. dollar in the medium-term to long-term.
 Gross federal debt to GDP stands at 121% and is forecasted to increase through the decade.

 Brandon Yee, CFA, CAIA – Research Analyst

 Brandon conducts investment due diligence for Versant Capital Management, and designs and implements tools and processes to support the firm’s research.
 His background in biology and finance help him to look at challenges from multiple angles, resulting in unique and well-rounded approaches and solutions.